mtrimoska/MQ-Sign-attack/README.md

 # Practical key-recovery attack on MQ-Sign
 This reposity contains verification scripts and an explanatory note on a practical key-recovery attack on the MQ-Sign digital signature scheme, a candidate in the Korean Post-Quantum Cryptography Competition.

-This is joint work with [Thomas Aulbach](https://www.uni-regensburg.de/informatics-data-science/qpc/team/thomas-aulbach/index.html), [Simona Samardjiska](https://samardjiska.org/) and [myself](https://mtrimoska.com/).
+This is joint work between [Thomas Aulbach](https://www.uni-regensburg.de/informatics-data-science/qpc/team/thomas-aulbach/index.html), [Simona Samardjiska](https://samardjiska.org/) and [myself](https://mtrimoska.com/).

 ### Running the scripts